 January: Set Yourself Up for Success

-- Review upcoming travel plans for the next 12 months
+- Review your confirmed travel plans for the next 12 months

 Throughout the Year: Planned Spending

-March-April (Spring Break): Families traveling during spring break should plan for checked bag fees, seat selections for groups, and potentially lounge passes if traveling with older children.
+March–April (Spring Break): Families should plan for checked bag fees, group seat selections, and lounge passes — especially during peak travel delays.

-June-August (Summer Travel): Peak travel season means higher likelihood of needing to pay for preferred seats, checked bags for longer trips, and airport lounge access during delays.
+June–August (Summer Travel): Peak season means higher likelihood of paid preferred seats, checked bags for longer trips, and lounge access during delays.
+This is often when the credit gets used fastest.

-November-December (Holiday Travel): The busiest travel period offers maximum opportunities—holiday travelers often check extra bags with gifts, pay for seat assignments to sit together, and need lounge access during weather delays.
+November–December (Holiday Travel): The busiest period of the year.
+Holiday travelers frequently check extra bags with gifts, pay for seat assignments to sit together, and purchase lounge access during weather delays.

 December: Year-End Strategy

-By December 15th: Review your credit usage.
-If you haven't maxed out your $200, consider:
+By December 15th, review your credit usage.
+If you haven't maxed out your $200:

-- Pre-purchasing for January: Buy lounge passes or pay for seat selections on flights booked for early next year
+- Pre-purchase for January travel — lounge passes and seat selections on flights booked for early next year often post before December 31st

-- Strategic upgrades: Purchase extra legroom seats on upcoming flights
+- Strategic upgrades — purchase extra legroom seats on upcoming holiday flights

-Important: Credits typically post within 2-4 weeks.
-Purchases made after December 10th may not post until January, meaning you could lose that value.
-Leave yourself a buffer.
+Important buffer: Credits typically post within 2–4 weeks.
+Purchases made after December 15th may not post until January.
+Leave yourself a buffer to avoid losing remaining value.

 Maximizing Value with Other Premium Travel Cards